 Last but not least; one of the most powerful indicators is the Net Promoter Score (NPS).
 This score indicates which attendees are your biggest promoters or critics.
 You can calculate your NPS using one single question, with a 0-10 scale: How likely is it that you would recommend the event to a friend or colleague?
 The answers can be divided into three categories:

 - Promoters are those who respond with a score of 9 or 10 and are considered loyal enthusiasts.
 These are your biggest fans!

 - Scores of 7 and 8 are passives: are considered to be neutral

-- Detractors are unhappy customers:those who respond with a score of 0 to 6.
+- Detractors are unhappy customers: those who respond with a score of 0 to 6.
 Detractors are your most critical clients.
 They hold the key to what can be improved!

-Calculating the NPS is easy: Subtracting the percentage of Detractors from the percentage of Promoters: NPS = % Promotors -/- % Detractors
+Calculating your NPS is fairly easy: subtract the % of Detractors from the % Promoters:

 The response to your survey can be a real treasure, however, interpreting and analysing the information is key.
 Prepare your survey data well before analysing: Collect, group and rearrange to reveal the main conclusions of the feedback.
 Then zoom in on the details.
 Different types of questions result in different types of information (averages, NPS, open answers).
 Read the individual feedback to put yourself in the shoes of your attendees - their story will help you achieve your goals.

-Do you want higher respons rates at your survey?
-Keep your survey relevant, short & sweet.
+Do you want higher response rates for your surveys?
+Keep it relevant, short & sweet.